Penetration Testing – Definition

 When should your organization perform a Penetration Test?

-- Perform Penetration Testing with the addition of new network infrastructure devices or applications
+- Seek Penetration Testing Services when you have network infrastructure, devices or applications updates

 - Upgrades, Modifications, Patches, Firewall Changes made to infrastructure and applications

 - When Policy, Compliance and regulation changes. its time to order a penetration test

 - New locations should be Pen-tested